MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 </SupplementalLaunchOptions>
 ```

 The **AttachOptionsForConnection** has most of the attributes you might need.
 The example above shows how to specify a location to search for additional .so libraries.
 The child element **ServerOptions** enables attaching to the remote process with gdbserver instead.
-To do that you need to specify a local gdb client (the one shipped in Visual Studio 2017 is shown above) and a local copy of the binary with symbols.
+To do that, you need to specify a local gdb client (the one shipped in Visual Studio 2017 is shown above) and a local copy of the binary with symbols.
 The **SetupCommands** element enables you to pass commands directly to gdb.
 You can find all the options available in the [LaunchOptions.xsd schema](https://github.com/Microsoft/MIEngine/blob/master/src/MICore/LaunchOptions.xsd) on GitHub.

 ::: moniker range="vs-2019"

 ## <a name="separate_build_debug"></a> Specify different machines for building and debugging

-In Visual Studio 2019 version 16.1 You can separate your remote build machine from your remote debug machine for both MSBuild-based Linux projects and CMake projects that target a remote Linux machine.
+In Visual Studio 2019 version 16.1, you can separate your remote build machine from your remote debug machine for both MSBuild-based Linux projects and CMake projects that target a remote Linux machine.
 For example, you can now cross-compile on x64 and deploy to an ARM device when targeting IoT scenarios.

 ### MSBuild-based projects